normanli33/blog.normanli.net/content/essays/demand-planning-kpi-learning-notes.md

 **Use it for:** high-volume products with steady, non-zero demand, and any report headed to people who don't want to see a formula.

-## WMAPE — MAPE that respects volume
+## WMAPE — Weighted Mean Absolute Percentage Error

 $$WMAPE = \frac{\sum_{t=1}^{n} \vert A_t - F_t \vert}{\sum_{t=1}^{n} A_t}$$